 - GuideStar (GuideStar is a public charity that gathers and disseminates information about every IRS-registered nonprofit organization)

 Thank you for supporting Goodwill’s mission.
-Your purchases, donations, partnerships and financial contributions really do help us build better communities and help local residents with disabilities or other challenges.
+Your purchases, donations, partnerships and financial contributions really do help people in our community achieve their highest level of independence through the power of work.